sonic-net/DASH/dash-pipeline/README-dash-as-submodule.md

     make [-f Makefile.3rdpty] dash-pipeline-regression
     ```
     This will run `make clean && make all` from the dash project.
 You don't *have* to do this since many of the artifacts are irrelevant for third-party adaptations.
 8. *OPTIONAL:* You can also `cd <DASHDIR>/dash-pipeline` and run any of the steps outlined in the DASH bmv2 [workflows](README-dash-workflows.md), such as the following.
 This has the benefit of verifying the function of SW traffic generators etc. in your environment.
-You can use this to confirm funtional tests against the reference implementation.
+You can use this to confirm functional tests against the reference implementation.
     ```
     make run-switch              # console 1
     make run-saithrift-server    # console 2